 I had often heard of the bond a mother and a baby share, I clearly saw it with Stacey and Frankie.
 It’s understandable in its strength, after all a mother goes through to bring that life into the world.
-I know from my own experience that a fathers presence and love, is as much needed to a child.
+I know from my own experience that a father’s presence and love, is as much-needed to a child as a mother’s.

 In recovering from alcoholism I was forced by my own fears and resentments to look at the relationship I had with my dad.
-Without all the anger and judgment.
+Without all the anger and judgment I felt towards him.
+It was then I began to realise the impact a parent can have on a child’s emotional and spiritual development.

-I had no connection with him.
-He was always at arms length, although he was always at home he wasn’t present in my life.
+I had no real connection with him.
+He was always at arm’s length, although he was always at home he wasn’t present in my life.
 And I wanted his attention and approval more than anything.
 I began to hate him for his impatience with me early on.
-Nothing I did would earn me his love.
+Nothing I did it seemed would earn me his love.
 I looked up to him.
 He was the male presence in my life that I should have been guided by.
 I needed him.
+But through his own conflicts he struggled to have a relationship with me.

 It is why when I met Stacey my relationship with both her and Frankie was equally as important.

-It wasn’t long before I saw the positive influence on Frankie of having a loving Dad in her life , just to encourage, and listen to her had a big impact .
-We watched her confidence grow, it was beautiful to see after what she had been through.
+It wasn’t long before I saw the positive influence with Frankie of having a loving father in her life , just to encourage and listen had a big impact on her.
+We watched her confidence grow, it was beautiful to see after what she had been through with losing her biological dad.

 I then had no doubt that patience and consistency from me had to be a foundation for my girls.
 I would after all, be the man they will judge all other men by.
 That’s quite a weight of responsibility.

-We played them music, from Mozart to Etta James, Elvis to Steve vai.
+I played them music, from Mozart to Etta James, Elvis to Steve Vai.
 I read them story’s from Frankie’s books , talked to them about what was waiting when they arrived.
 We had the names and knew who was who.
-I would kiss Stacey’s belly goodbye in the mornings before I left for work.
+I would kiss Stacey’s belly goodbye in the mornings before I left for work, and kiss them goodnight.
+When I was tired it felt silly sometime’s.
+But I still did it, my relationship with the babies was worth much more than my pride.

 looking back now I’m glad I put that effort in.